 The Van Cortlandt Tee is made from lightweight, soft mesh that provides breathability.
 The tee is easy fitting and falls right at your hips.
 With inch-long slits at the bottom on both sides, it doesn’t bunch and moves seamlessly with you during your runs.

-As a Minnesota runner, I’m either bundled up in a long sleeve or soaking up every last ray of sun in my sports bra.
-Rarely do I wear a tee while running.
+As a Minnesota runner, our project manager is either bundled up in a long sleeve or soaking up every last ray of sun in her sports bra.
+Rarely does she wear a tee while running.

-The Van Cortlandt Tee was a game-changer for me.
-I love the breathability and relaxed fit.
+The Van Cortlandt Tee was a game-changer for her.
+She loves the breathability and relaxed fit.
 Also, the soft mesh makes the tee almost feel weightless.
-I find myself wearing this during my runs and HIIT workouts — and even throwing it on with a pair of jeans.
+She finds herself wearing this during her runs and HIIT workouts — and even throwing it on with a pair of jeans.

 Tested by: M.T.
 Elliott, Contributing Editor